lisciandro-a/pop-jig/README.md

 # Pop Jig
 _This project is still in progress.
-Currently, it can return recommendations based on genre only (using artists and songs as seeds is the next step!)._
+Currently, it can return recommendations based on genre only.
+Using artists and songs as seeds is the next step!_

 ## Background